 Once your child has started to learn about different types of character traits and why they are so important, you may want to keep a character building journal to record your experiences together and to track the activities you shared.
 A journal is also a great way for your child to reflect on the new traits he or she learns about—as well as to examine instances where someone displayed (or should have displayed) these traits.

-Character Building Journal Prompts
+Character Building for Kids Journal Prompts

 Use these prompts to get your character building journal started: